The vCenter Control Plane: Optimization, Sizing, and the “Hidden” Java Tax

 Architect’s Rule: “Tiny” is for home labs.
 Never use it in production.

-The issue isn’t CPU contention; it’s memory architecture.
+The issue isn’t CPU contention — it’s memory architecture.
 VCSA runs heavily on Java.
-When the appliance boots, the Java Virtual Machine (JVM) pre-allocates a specific chunk of RAM (the Heap) based on that deployment size.
+When the appliance boots, the Java Virtual Machine pre-allocates a specific chunk of RAM called the Heap based on the deployment size selected at install time.

 | Size | vCPU | RAM | JVM Behavior |